-In addition to her research interests, Diana is passionate about making research accessible and practical for educators, parents, community members, and policymakers.
-Prior to starting in the Sociology and Education program, Diana was a middle school social studies teacher in the Washington Heights neighborhood of New York City.
+Diana has spent the past decade working at the intersection of policy, practice, and research in the New York City metropolitan area, where her work focused on the experiences of Latinx communities with education, housing, segregation, and gentrification.
+In addition to her research work, she is passionate about making research accessible and practical for educators, parents, community members, and policymakers.
+Prior to entering the research field, she was a middle school social studies teacher in the Washington Heights neighborhood of New York City.
 The lessons she learned from her students and the experiences they shared with her continue to motivate and inspire the work she does today.

-Diana holds an M.A. in Social Studies Education from Teachers College, Columbia University and a B.A. in Political Science from the University of Florida.
+Diana holds a Ph.D. in Sociology and Education and an M.A. in Social Studies Education from Columbia University’s Teachers College, and a B.A. in Political Science with honors from the University of Florida.